-To minimize participant burden, the data collection schedule differs for subjects enrolled in ICECAP and ICECAP screen failures.
-For subjects enrolled in ICECAP, POST-ICECAP will not repeat measures collected as part of the overlapping 1 and 3 month visit with the parent ICECAP trial.
-Specifically, POST-ICECAP will capture the mRS at 1 and 3 months, neuropsychological testing, and HRQoL assessments for ICECAP screen failures but not for subjects enrolled in ICECAP and ICECAP screen failures.
+To minimize participant burden, the data collection schedule differs for ICECAP and non-ICECAP participants.
+For subjects enrolled in ICECAP, POST-ICECAP will not repeat measures collected as part of the overlapping 1 and 3 month visit with the ICECAP trial.
+Specifically, POST-ICECAP will capture the mRS at 1 and 3 months, neuropsychological testing, and HRQoL assessments for non-ICECAP participants but not for subjects enrolled in ICECAP.
+Beyond 3 months post-arrest, the collection schedule is the same for both ICECAP and non-ICECAP participants.
 The study team will contact participants via telephone at 6 and 9 months after OHCA and plan an in-person assessment at 12 months (POST-ICECAP primary outcome assessment) (Figure 11).
-At each of the 5 study visits, participants will complete measures of functional outcome, cognitive function, and psychological tests.
+At each of the 5 study visits, participants will complete measures of functional outcome, cognitive function, and psychological distress.
 They will provide details on health care and rehabilitation utilization, and complete assessments on disability, fatigue, social support and day-to-day limitations due to cardiac function.
 At the in-person 3-month and 12-month visits, participants will also complete an in-person neuropsychological test and a computerized adaptive testing assessment of HRQoL.
-If unable to attend in-person visits at 3 or 12 months, we will substitute in-person neuropsychological testing with a telephone-based assessment.
 For patients with DoC at any of the follow-up visits, only the functional outcomes will be collected from a telephone interview with a primary caregiver.